rtek1000/OB38S003-PANTILT-UNIT-FOR-CAMERA/MPLABX_XC8/README.md

 This folder has two projects, one is the Pelco D protocol generator, the other is the receiver, both with PIC16F648A, but the code is written in C for XC8, and can be easily adapted to other microcontroller models.

 The main idea is to store all valid frames.
 It must start with 0xFF and be 7 bytes long.
 The time limit is 10ms, after which the frame is discarded.
+Considering the speed of 9600 bauds and it was the camera that generated this timing pattern.
+Other devices may generate different times.

 In the VMS program (XMEye) the data is sent with speed from 1 to 8, but the camera I was testing could send PTZ speed data from 1 to 10.